 What rate (or price) can I qualify for?

-When it comes time to determining what rate you might be able to qualify for, the first thing that we’re going to want to determine is if your condition is worsening.
-If so, how rapidly your health is deteriorating will certainly play a factor in whether or not you’re going to be able to qualify for a traditional term or whole life insurance policy.
+When it comes time to determine what rate you might be able to qualify for, the first thing that we’re going to want to determine is if your condition is worsening.
+If so, how rapidly your health is deteriorating will certainly play a factor in whether you’re going to qualify for a traditional term or whole life insurance policy.

 Table rating defined.

 Before any of our readers get upset, we should point out that qualifying for a Table J rate class isn’t the end of the world, because it could be worse, you could just be denied coverage entirely.
-Which, unfortunately is usually what happens when an insurance underwriter determines that one’s Parkinson’s disease is advancing too rapidly.
+This, unfortunately, is usually what happens when an insurance underwriter determines that one’s Parkinson’s disease is advancing too rapidly.

 This is why…

-Which brings us to the next topic we want to discuss really quickly here which is…
+This brings us to the next topic we want to discuss really quickly here, which is…

 What can I do to help ensure that I get the “best life insurance” for me?